By Brittany Flax on May 8, 2020 10:00:00 AM

 Being a broker, you know that working in the insurance industry isn't just about how well you communicate face-to-face.
 Social media is constantly rising as the #1 source people turn toward to communicate with one another.

-It’s easy to get caught up in the many social media platforms.
-Each site has their own set of rules and different focuses on how to communicate.
+It’s easy to be overwhelmed by the different social media platforms.
+Each site has their own set of rules and different communication styles.
 Once you gather all the tools you need to enhance your business and get the hang of using them, the next step is to learn how to communicate efficiently with your clients and potential clients about your business.

 As important as it is to be consistent, it's even more important to engage with your clients.
 People like to have their questions answered and know they're being heard.
 It implies trust and loyalty to your business.
 Make sure to have your notifications turned on and reply to your clients within a timely manner, preferably the day it was posted.